 2. Kayak In The Verdon Gorge

 The Experience: The bright green color of the waters is absolutely breathtaking, and it was no surprise to learn the gorge is regularly touted as one of Europe’s most beautiful rivers.
-The waters are calm enough that you can easily paddle, jump out and swim, climb the surrounding cliffside for some low cliff jumping, and park at the many beaches.
-When I go back to the South of France I’ll definitely be visiting Verdon Gorge again, this time via paddleboard.
+You truly won’t want to miss visiting when traveling around Europe!